Learn about our Human Resource Development Program

 Prospective students are encouraged to apply early, especially if they are wanting to be considered for awards, such as fellowships and assistantships.

-It is recommended applicants submit all application materials in advance of the deadline to ensure a complete application when reviews begin.
+It is recommended that applicants submit all application materials in advance of the deadline to ensure a complete application when reviews begin.

-Completed Application: A completed Apply Texas application.
-Apply online at www.applytexas.org.
-The name on your application must match your name as it appears in your passport.
-Application Fee: A non-refundable $65 application fee for domestic applicants and $90 application fee for international applicants.
+- Application fee: A non-refundable $89 application fee for domestic applicants and $114 application fee for international applicants.
 The application fee may be paid by check, money order or approved credit card.
 Applicants who wish to pay by credit card may do so as part of the online application.
 If you are unable to pay the fee online, you may call the Graduate Admissions Office at 979-845-1060.

-How to Apply: Doctoral Application Information
+How to Apply:

 Full-time PhD students are eligible to apply for Graduate Assistantships.
 These assistantships pay for nine hours of tuition, as well as a monthly stipend.
-These assistantships range from assisting with courses, teaching undergraduate courses, and assisting with research.
+These assistantships range from assisting with courses, teaching undergraduate courses, or assisting with research.

-Full-time students are also eligible to be nominated (by faculty) for a fellowship.
+Full-time students are also eligible to be nominated by faculty for a fellowship.
 These fellowships are competitive, so prospective students are encouraged to have their admission applications submitted early.
 They are also encouraged to meet with faculty members in the program to discuss their interest in the program, as well as being considered for an award.

 Students who are not full-time can contact the Student Financial Aid office for other funding opportunities available to graduate students.

-Admissions committee members look mainly for a fit between what the applicant is looking for in a program and what we offer.
+Admissions committee members look mainly for fit between what the applicant wants from a graduate program, and what we offer.